 - Safe & Effective Blend of Probiotics with Prebiotics for Dogs: This powerful combination of carefully selected probiotic and prebiotic strains may help alleviate dog diarrhea, gas, cramping, and bloating, as well as aid in recovery from antibiotics.
 Using it daily can help maintain a healthy GI tract, support regularity, minimize allergy symptoms, relieve itching and hot spots, and prevent UTIs and yeast infections

 An antioxidant is a great supplement that can counteract memory loss and cognitive dysfunction.
 It is also used to treat various diseases such as heart disease and used to reduce joint pain inflammation.
 Furthermore, an antioxidant can protect the body from free radicals.
-Check out this antioxidant supplement to include antioxidant in your dog’s diet.
+Check out this antioxidant supplement to include antioxidants in your dog’s diet.

 - Taste great, no mess, small and easy to chew bite-sized bacon and beef liver flavored tablets your pet will love, perfect treats for dogs with sensitive stomach who hate taking pills and pouches; Treat won't harden into clumps like powder, cause bad breath, make your house smell, or spill on your kitchen counters like messy liquids, powders, and hard to open capsules; Safe w/ vitamins, Omega 3 fish oil salmon, probiotics, glucosamine, chondroitin, msm; No refrigeration needed